Elementary Curriculum and Methods – EDUC 675

 The candidate will describe how he/she could adapt at least 3 learning activities in his/her unit for students with special needs.
 The candidate will also choose 10 resources from a collaborative resource compilation to incorporate into his/her unit plan.

-IUP Part 5 – Draft and Peer Review
+Draft and Self Review

 (MLO: A, C, D, F, G, H)